A Reproducing-Kernel-Based Nonparametric Test for Conditional Independence of Functional Data: Test Construction for Conditional Independence

-where $X$, $Y$, $Z$ are random vectors. \cite{fukumizu2007kernel} stated the equivalence (\ref{eq-equiv-cond-indep}) without an explicit proof.
-On the other hand, when $X$, $Y$, $Z$ are random functions, although the proof is similar, the definitions of their corresponding Borel $\sigma$-fields $\mathcal{B}_X$, $\mathcal{B}_Y$, $\mathcal{B}_Z$ are more complicated, and we refer to Sections 1.1-1.2 of \cite{bosq2012linear} and Section~2.2, items 5-8 of \cite{shiryaev2016probability1}.
-For these reasons, we include the proof of Theorem \ref{thm-ci} in Appendix~\ref{sec-proof} for completeness.
+This theorem was first established in Theorem 8 and Corollary 9 of \cite{fukumizu2004dimensionality}, where $X$, $Y$, $Z$ are random vectors.
+On the other hand, when $X$, $Y$, $Z$ are random functions, although the proof is similar, the definitions of their corresponding Borel $\sigma$-fields $\mathcal{F}_X$, $\mathcal{F}_Y$, $\mathcal{F}_Z$ are more complicated, and we refer to Sections 1.1-1.2 of \cite{bosq2012linear} and Section~2.2, items 5-8 of \cite{shiryaev2016probability1}. {Because of the similarity, we omit the proof of this result in the functional setting. }

-By \eqref{eq-equiv-cond-indep}, testing the hypothesis $ H_0: X\indep Y|Z$ is equivalent to testing $H \lo 0: \Sigma \lo {\ddot X \ddot Y |Z} =0$.
+By \eqref{eq-equiv-cond-indep}, testing the hypothesis $ H_0: X\indep Y|Z$ is equivalent to testing $H \lo 0: \Sigma \lo {\ddot X Y |Z} =0$.
 This motivates us to use the statistic